Code-Institute-Submissions/TeejAYeni-Self-Build-Shelter/assets/README.md

 4. ## Testing
  * W3C MarkUp Validator Used  and W3C CSS Validator recommended to validate code of project
  * HTLM5 RESULT: [W3C MarkUp Validator Used](https://validator.w3.org/#validate_by_input)
+ * HTML Validator used to fix errors in all the three html pages using validate by direct input
  * CSS RESULT  :[W3C CSS Validator](http://www.css-validator.org/#validate_by_input)
+ * CSS Validator used to fix errors in all the CSS-page using validate by direct input
  * Chrome Development tools used to test mobile responsiveness of the deployed website

 5. ## Deployment